thinkinglabs/thinkinglabs.github.io/_posts/2021-07-14-on-the-evilness-of-feature-branching-a-tale-of-two-teams.md

 tags: [Version Control, Continuous Integration]
 ---

+On the experience of working with two totally different teams: one novice practising trunk-based development, the other very experienced being used by GitFlow.

+---

 In 2012, I started a technical coaching mission to upscale the software engineering skills of a rather novice team.
 Novice from an engineering perspective, not so much from a working-experience perspective.
 They had